One of the biggest things that hold people back from starting with disaster preparedness is that prepping is too expensive…

 15. Toilet paper

 This one should be obvious.
 Oh, but in case you run out, here are some toilet paper alternatives you can use.

 In addition to stockpiling bullets, you might want to learn to make your own ammo.
 For more on that, read How to Find Ammo when SHTF.

 This is a commonly overlooked survival item.
-I’ve talked to some people working with refugees and they say that everyone is in desperate need of socks and shoes from walking so much.
-Stockpiling shoes is a bit more difficult, but you can buy cheap socks and barter them when SHTF.
+I’ve talked to some people working with refugees, and they say that everyone is in desperate need of socks and shoes from walking so much.
+Stockpiling shoes is a bit more complicated, but you can buy cheap socks and barter them when SHTF.

 This isn’t exactly an “item,” but don’t underestimate how valuable knowledge is!

 When you know how to make your own bandages or candles, brew your own alcohol, grow your own food, or fix a generator, you can barter your skills for whatever you need.

 More importantly, survival knowledge allows you to become a valued, indispensable community member.
 Learning survival skills costs nothing, and your skills go with you everywhere.

 So start now before it is too late!